 Pressure focuses the mind.
 Mild or moderate stress can help you perform well.

-The trick is to prevent feelings of stress from getting out of control.
+The trick is to prevent feelings of stress from getting out of control or leading to procrastination.
 There are many ways to relieve stress, including activities that 1) relax the mind and body, 2) change your perspective, or 3) help organize your life.

 Below I explain how stress can hurt your memory and what you can do about it.